loginextsolutions/docs/source/index.html.md

 You can also manifest Cancelled Orders (by turning this flag to "true") in case you have to return (out-scan) the cancelled orders back to the merchant / origin.

+If you pass the manifestId, there would be a check if that Manifest ID exists in LogiNext application.
+If it exists, then the orders (through order reference ID) will be updated in the LogiNext application.
+If it does not exist, then a new manifest will be created with the provided Manifest ID.

 ### Request